zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ## Syntax Highlighting

 Hugo has built-in syntax highlighting, provided by Chroma.
-To use it, add these lines to your `config.toml`:
+To use it, add these lines to your `config.toml` right after the `theme` line:

 ```
 pygmentsCodefences = true